Manti-techtalk/ML_HousePrediction/README.md

 ## 🚀 Features

-- 🌍 Real-time predictions of house prices
+- 🌍 Real-time predictions of house prices in California
 - 🧠 Trained ML model using California housing data
 - 💾 Records predictions in a PostgreSQL database
 - ⚡ FastAPI backend with CORS enabled